Handle Insurance Reversals (Post a “Takeback”)

 Click “Reverse Payment”.

-As you finalize your selection, you can use the original payment details on the screen to double-check that you are working with the correct encounter.
+You can use the original payment details on the screen to double-check that you are working with the correct encounter.

-Click “Save” and Review
+Click “Save” and Choose Whether to Repost

 Reversing a Payment Posts an Adjustment: When you reverse a payment, you create an adjustment that links to the original payment.
 The adjustment behaves like any charge or procedure on your PCC system, and it is associated with the provider of the original charge (or charges) paid off by the payment.

-Undo an Insurance Payment Reversal
+Undo (Delete) an Insurance Payment Reversal

 Reverse an Insurance Overpayment from an Overpayment Holding Account